ward/run/books/jack-daniels-running-formula.md

   Maximum in a single training session: min(8k, 5% * weekly distance).
 Single interval should not exceed ~2 minutes.

+# Chapter 7: Fitness training

+The colour plans are given in time, but he still gives a reference distance for each.

+## Gold Elite Plan

+Distance of 100 km or more per week.
+Six or seven days of running per week.
+If you do a race: 2-3 E days before the race, 1 E day per 3k of racing.
+His suggestion for last quality pre-race (so before the E days): 3×5 minutes T, 2 minutes rest between.

+Four phases of four weeks each, so 16 total.
+The weeks of one phase all look the same.
+Remember that H and I are similar, so I assume you can change the Hard parts with Intervals if you prefer the structure.

+1. Tuesday R. Friday T. Sunday L. Strides on Wed, Thu, and Fri (warmup and cooldown).
+2. Tuesday H. Friday R. Sunday L. Strides on Wed, Thu, and Fri (warmup).
+3. Tuesday H. Friday T. Sunday L. Strides on Tue (warmup) and Friday.
+4. Tuesday H and R. Friday T. Sunday L. Strides on Friday (cooldown).

+Easier days you can also split up the run into two shorter ones if you prefer.
+They are there to fill up the weekly distance without killing you for the workouts.

 # Chapter 10: 1500 to 2 mile training

 The 1500 is done at 10-12% higher than VO2max.
 The 3000 right at VO2max, so